Where to sleep:

 - Camp New York is a phenom.
 Pop into this over the top toy store for on demand slime making, scooters races, splatter painting, crafts and more.
 Genius.

 Other points of interest: Childrens Museum of Manhattan .
 The Highline Park and Walking Path .
 Brooklyn Bridge (Pedestrian & Bike Promenade).
 American Girl (Make reservations asap).
 FAO Schwartz.
 Color Factory.
 Hudson Yard is good for an indoor day of discovery and shopping.
 Top of the rock.
 Intrepid Sea, Air, and Space Museum – is a fun history lesson.
 They offer amazing hands on summer programming and fun events like outdoor movies.

 Depending what attractions appeal to you – consider a CityPass allowing you access to 6 attractions for one low price.

 There is a bar in the Carlyle that was painted by Bemelmans who had achieved enormous success with the Madeline children’s books series.
 He transformed the bar with whimsical scenes of Central Park that included picnicking rabbits and ice skating elephants in his signature style.
 Rather than be paid for his art, Bemelmans exchanged his work for a year and a half of accommodations at The Carlyle for himself and his family.
 Perfect little spot for a tea if you have a Madeline fan.

-Uber/Lyft are options.
+Uber/Lyft are both good and generally available options.

-Taxis- We found taxis more reliable, knowledgable and better prices.
+Taxis- We found taxis more reliable, knowledgable and better priced.
 Uber has surge pricing during rush hour and in inclement weather – plus we had some drivers that didn’t know the best way to get here or there.
 Plus, what is a trip to NYC without some time in the back of a yellow cab chatting with your driver.
 Get to a corner in the direction you want to head and keep that hand up until your taxi pulls up to the curb.

 What to pack: